datanav/docs/technical/businesscentral-superoffice.rst

      - SuperOffice Data Type

-Business Salesorders to Superoffice Quotealternative
+Business Salesorders to SuperOffice Quotealternative
 ----------------------------------------------------
-Before any synchronization can take place, a link between a Business Salesorders and a Superoffice Quotealternative must be established.
+Before any synchronization can take place, a link between a Business Salesorders and a SuperOffice Quotealternative must be established.

-A new Superoffice Quotealternative will be created from a Business Salesorders if it is connected to a Business Businesscentral-salesorderlines that is synchronized into Superoffice.
+A new SuperOffice Quotealternative will be created from a Business Salesorders if it is connected to a Business Businesscentral-salesorderlines that is synchronized into SuperOffice.

-Once a link between a Business Salesorders and a Superoffice Quotealternative is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Business Salesorders and a SuperOffice Quotealternative is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Business Salesorders and a Superoffice Quotealternative:
+The following properties are synchronized between a Business Salesorders and a SuperOffice Quotealternative:

 .. list-table::
    :header-rows: 1

    * - Business Salesorders Property
-     - Superoffice Quotealternative Property
+     - SuperOffice Quotealternative Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - totalAmountExcludingTax
      - TotalPrice
      - "float"